 About 6% of pregnant women experience anxiety during pregnancy, and about 10% do so postpartum.
 The symptoms experienced are constant worry, racing thoughts, changes in sleep and appetite, at times physical restlessness, as well as dizziness, hot flashes and nausea.
 At times, anxiety may be experienced with panic attacks, which are moments when shortness of breath, chest pain, heart palpitations, tingling and numbness and, at times, claustrophobia, may be experienced.

 ANTEPARTUM OR POSTPARTUM OBSESSIVE COMPULSIVE DISORDER (PPOCD)

-Between 3-5% of women and some dads experience Obsessive Compulsive Disorder during or after pregnancy.
-The symptoms experienced are intrusive thoughts and repetitive in nature, as well as compulsive behaviors to address a fear, such a constant cleaning, counting or re-organizing, and checking things.
+Between 3 – 5% of women and some dads experience Obsessive Compulsive Disorder during or after pregnancy.
+The symptoms experienced are intrusive thoughts that are repetitive in nature, as well as compulsive behaviors to address a fear, such a constant cleaning, counting or re-organizing and checking things.
 Moms and dads experiencing PPOCD are aware of their thoughts and feel concerned about them.
 Due to this, they feel better when they are with others caring for their infant.

 POSTPARTUM POST-TRAUMATIC STRESS DISORDER (PPPTSD)

 About 9% of pregnant women experience PPPTSD after pregnancy and it’s usually related to a traumatic event during pregnancy or delivery.
 These may include: an unplanned c-section, prolapsed cord, early delivery resulting in baby going into NICU, use of vacuum extractor or forceps for delivery, prior experience to sexual trauma triggered by delivery, experiencing poor communication or lack of support during the delivery and experiencing severe physical complications --unexpected hysterectomy, perineal trauma, cardiac disease, severe preeclampsia or eclampsia.